 There’s also a bottle of Chanel Les Beiges foundation among the medicine bottles.

-All the right part of the counter is for Chanel make-up items.
+Moving back to the first screencap, all the right part of the counter is for Chanel make-up items.
 So we can see

 Lots of things happen at the birthday party that Michael organises for Harold: for example, the fight between Emory (Robin de Jesús) and Alan ends up with a split lip.
 Bernard (Michael Benjamin Washington) takes his friend to the toilet, where they check the wound.